Art Notes: Student films added to Cinema Calistoga

-View Hotel and Spa will screen eight student films from the fifth-grade participants in the Youth Cinema Project at Snow Elementary.
+Mount View Hotel and Spa will screen eight student films from fifth-grade participants in the Youth Cinema Project at Snow Elementary School in Napa.

-Tickets for the event, including student film screening, food and beverages, are $10 at
+Tickets for the event, including the student film screening, food and beverages, are $10 at

 Mount View Hotel and Spa is at 1457 Lincoln Ave., Calistoga.